~2014 - 2015~

 My name is Darlena Craig and I am the Special Education Teacher for the P.A.C.E.S. class and also the Department Chair for the Special Education Program at GPJHS.

 P.A.C.E.S. stands for Positive Academic Classroom Experiences with Socialization.
 I joined the GPJHS faculty because I was eager to make a difference in the lives of the students that have a difficult time learning in their regular classrooms.
-I have been in the Special Education field for 12 years specializing in behavior modification and social skills training.
+I have been in the Special Education field for over 13 years specializing in behavior modification and social skills training.
 Although it offers many challenges, I find each day a 'new day' for learning new skills and practicing age appropriate behavior.

 All lessons involve a social skills word to define, a daily journal to complete, a worksheet on the topic being discussed that is done together as a group or individually, and a social group discussion.
 Also, a daily sponge activity is completed at the beginning of each lesson.